ALTERNATIVE-EU/alternative.github.io/docs/docs/index.md

 ## Horizon 2020 ALTERNATIVE Project

-The Horizon 2020 research project, ALTERNATIVE, develops an innovative platform for assessing the cardiotoxicity of chemicals.
-This novel platform will enable regulators and industry to identify, quantify, and prevent cardiotoxic co-exposures to industrial chemicals and pharmaceuticals cost-effectively.
+Horizon 2020 research project ALTERNATIVE develops an innovative platform and an integrated approach for testing and assessment of the potential of chemicals to induce cardiotoxicity.
+The novel approach will strengthen the capacity of regulators and industry to prevent cardiotoxic co-exposures to industrial chemicals and pharmaceuticals in an effective way.

 ## Purpose of the Cloud Data Platform